G0dL3ssHE/HEScripts/README.md

 Shitty scripts for Hacker Experience

 [+] Added [+]
-- DDoS No Vbrk
+- DDoS No Vbrk - Pretty simple, allows you to launch a DDoS attack without a vbrk.
-- Log Watcher
+- Log Watcher - Constantly refreshes your logs and outputs any IPs that login to you or DDoS you.

 [+] To-do [+]
 - Web Crawler